 - WASH for the perimenopause in low-income countries: changing women, concealed knowledge?

-I can provide you with guidance on incorporating the needs of perimenopausal women in WASH provision.
-Feel free to contact me ……
+I can provide you with training on incorporating the needs of perimenopausal women in WASH programmes.
+Feel free to contact me for more information on my workshop.